Pauline Rawsterne has over 25 years’ experience working in the media and public relations.

 His previous tech experience ranges from cloud computing, data centres, software and hardware to health tech, online recruitment, security technology and automotive diagnostics.
 He has also worked for many digital agencies and professional services firms including lawyers and accountants.

 Rob has extensive experience in international PR, having managed campaigns across the US and Europe, the Middle East, Asia and South America.
-He has worked for a number of US-based tech firms and spent time living and working in Chicago and Israel.
+He has worked for a number of US-based tech firms.

 Rob holds a qualification from the Chartered Institute of Marketing (CIM).
 In his spare-time he enjoys travelling and is slowly but surely improving his awful Spanish.